 Description: summary of your job with enough information so that a can understand the context and the intention of the change.

 The person who opens a pull request should make sure that {s}he includes enough information so that the reviewer can understand the context and the intention of the changes proposed in the pull request.
-A member can use the PULL_REQUEST_TEMPLATE that is supported by Github since earlier this year. https://github.com/blog/2111-issue-and-pull-request-templates.
-It is strongly encouraged that we open pull requests as soon as possible in the developer process in order trigger prompt feedback.
+A member can use the PULL_REQUEST_TEMPLATE that is supported by GitHub since earlier this year. https://github.com/blog/2111-issue-and-pull-request-templates.
+It is strongly encouraged that we open pull requests as soon as possible in the developer process in order to trigger prompt feedback.

 1 pull request should refer to 1 feature, task, bug.
-Pull requests that are not ready to be merged should be marked as Work-In-Progress (WIP). having the pull request open, means that each commit is visible to the ARGO CI, which can then build the component, run all the unit tests and attempt to package the component and at the end provide status feedback within the pull request.
+Pull requests that are not ready to be merged should be marked as Work-In-Progress (WIP).
+Having the pull request open, means that each commit is visible to the ARGO CI, which can then build the component, run all the unit tests and attempt to package the component and at the end provide status feedback within the pull request.

 Useful information: